 - 15Kh2NMFA (low-alloy ferritic steel)

-Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or chromium for instance) greatly increases its mechanical strength.
+Pure iron is too soft to be used for the purpose of structure, but the addition of small quantities of other elements (carbon, manganese or chromium, for instance) greatly increases its mechanical strength.
 The synergistic effect of alloying elements and heat treatment produces a tremendous variety of microstructures and properties.
 The four major alloying elements are:

 - Chromium.
-In these steels chromium increases hardness and strength.
+In these steels, chromium increases hardness and strength.
 Generally speaking, the concentration specified for most grades is approximately 2%.
 This level appears to result in the best balance between hardness and toughness.
 Chromium plays an important role in the hardening mechanism and is considered irreplaceable.
-At higher temperatures, chromium contributes increased strength.
+At higher temperatures, chromium contributes to increased strength.

 - Nickel.
-Nickel does not form any carbide compounds in steel, it remains in solution in the ferrite, thus strengthening and toughening the ferrite phase.
+Nickel does not form any carbide compounds in steel.
+It remains in solution in the ferrite, thus strengthening and toughening the ferrite phase.

 - Type 304L stainless steel

 - Type 08Kh18N10T stainless steel